janik6n/enex2md/README.md

 ## Installation

-Preferably in *a virtual environment*, run:
+**Installing to a virtual environment is strongly recommended.** To install, run:

 `pip install -U enex2md`